-- 212. Four FAO/UNDP-SF projects, developed with cooperative participation of a number of Governments operated on a regional or multi-country basis are listed below. - a.
-East Africa: Lake Victoria Freshwater Fisheries Research Project.
-Participants are the Governments of the Republic of Kenya, Tanzania and Uganda. - b.
+- 212. Four FAO/UNDP-SF projects, developed with cooperative participation of a number of Governments operated on a regional or multi-country basis are listed below. - Participants are the Governments of the Republic of Kenya, d.
+Central American Survey Development Project of Fishery Resources on the Isthmus

+Tanzania and Uganda.

+- b.
 Central Africa: Inland Fishery Project.

-Participants are the Governments of Cameroon, Republic of Central Africa, Congo and Gabon. - c.
-Caribbean Fishery Development Project Participants are the Governments of the following States and Territories:
+Participants are the Governments of Cameroon, Republic of Central Africa, Conpo and Gabon.

+- c.
+Caribbean Fishery Development Project

+Participants are the Governments of the following States and

+Territories:

-Barbados, Guyana, Dominican Republic, France (in respect of French Guyana, Guadeloupe, Martinique, and théir dependencies), Haiti, Jamaica, Leeward Islands (Antigua, Montserrat, St. Christopher/Kitts, Nevis and Anguilla), Netherlands Antilles, Surinam, Trinidad and Tobago, United States of America (Puerto Rico), Windward Islands (Grenada, St. Lucia, and St. Vincent).
+Barbados, Guyana, Dominican Republic, France (in respect of French Guyana, Guadeloupe, Martinique, and théir dependencies), Haiti, Jamaica, Leeward Islands (Antigua, Montserrat, St. Christopher/Kitts, Nevis and Anguilla), Netherlands Antilles, Sur'nam, Trinidad and Tobago, United States of America (Puerto Rico), Windward Islands (Grenada, St. Lucia, and St. Vincent).